Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: GAN framework

 \subsection{Loss and metrics}

 The loss function has two components: one for the discriminator and one for the generator.
 As in our previous study, the discriminator loss is binary cross-entropy.
-In the case of the generator loss, we tested three cases, the same choice as in our previous work, the ``classical'' one initially proposed in Ref.~\cite{goodfellow2014generativeadversarialnetworks}, the heuristic (non-saturating) loss also proposed in Ref.~\cite{goodfellow2014generativeadversarialnetworks}, and the sum of both.
-These preliminary studies showed that in the case of our analyses, the last proposal works the most efficiently.
-As it is not a common choice of the loss, we discuss it in the Appendix~\ref{Appendix:loss}.
+In the case of generator loss, we tested three cases: the same choices as in our previous work, the ``classical'' one initially proposed in Ref.~\cite{goodfellow2014generativeadversarialnetworks}, the heuristic (non-saturating) loss also proposed in Ref.~\cite{goodfellow2014generativeadversarialnetworks}, and the sum of both.
+These preliminary studies showed that the last proposal is the most efficient.
+As it is not a common choice of the loss, we discuss its properties in the supplement section \ref{Appendix:loss}.

 The network models are optimized using the \textit{AdamW}~\cite{loshchilov2018decoupled} algorithm in the initial stage of the training and then with \textit{Amsgrad}~\cite{j.2018on}.